Exclusive video shows Dayton gunman Connor Betts in bar in the hours before shooting

 Dayton's police chief said Monday that Betts separated from the other two "later in the evening" and authorities were trying to understand what Betts did between the time he left his sister and his friend and before he started shooting.

-"We do know there was some communication once they separated," Biehl said.
+"We do know there was some communication once they separated," Biehl said Monday.

 Nothing in the video indicates an altercation or any other event that could give a clue as to what prompted the rampage to come.